Wood Burning Guide

 Apple Tree

-Extremely hard stuff once seasoned.
-Applewood burns with a gorgeous aroma and doesn’t tend to spark or spit.
+Apple is extremely hard stuff once seasoned.
+Applewood burns with a gorgeous aroma and doesn’t spark or spit.

 Wood Burning Scale 5